 However, a lack of assertive communication skills has led many Ugandans to business failure.
 Most Ugandans long to own a business.
-Many ably start profitable enterprises, but after a few years of operation, they collapse.
+And many ably start profitable enterprises.
+But after a few years of operation, they collapse.
 Though there are many other reasons behind the failure of these businesses, a good number of them collapse because of poor communication skills.

-Do not take it lightly the way it may look.
+Do not take it lightly the way it may sound to you.
 It’s a big problem that requires attention if you’re running any business.
 Check yourself and the people you employ!
 How do they communicate to customers and other people with whom they relate?
 If you didn’t know, think about it now!

 - Standing up for your rights in such a way that you do not violate another person’s rights.

 - Expressing your needs, wants, thoughts, feelings, opinions and beliefs in a direct, honest and appropriate way.

 Assertive communication is, therefore, the ability to express your needs, feelings, thoughts, opinions and beliefs in a direct, honest and appropriate way.
 People who communicate assertively believe that:

 - Other people involved also have needs to be met.

 Why Do Most Ugandans Do Not Possess Skills Related to Assertive Communication?

 During the time I have spent interacting with people in my different careers, I have observed that most Ugandans don’t have skills related to assertive communication.
 Inability to communicate assertively acts as a stumbling block to success in their endeavours.

 One of the reasons why they don’t possess these skills is the environment in which they’re brought up.
 There are parts of Uganda where you go and find people with aggressive behaviour.
 These characters are visible in the way they behave and the way they talk.
 Where there is aggressiveness, there is equally nonassertiveness.